ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If the Reference value for `measurement-values-map` key 1 is an untagged UINT or a UINT tagged with #6.552 then an equality comparison is performed.
-If the value of the SVN in Accepted Claims Set is not equal to the value in the Reference Value then the Reference Value does not match.
+If the value of the SVN in ACS is not equal to the value in the Reference Value then the Reference Value does not match.

 If the Reference value for `measurement-values-map` key 1 is a UINT tagged with
 #6.553 then a minimum comparison is performed.
 If the value of the SVN in
-Accepted Claims Set less than the value in the Reference Value then the Reference Value does not match.
+ACS less than the value in the Reference Value then the Reference Value does not match.

 ##### Comparison for digests entries {#sec-cmp-digests}